-Students are often left baffled by the process of calculating the university tuition fees.
-On navigating the university websites, you may observe that different universities present their tuition fees using varying parameters, for instance, cost per semester, cost per credit, cost per year, etc. This discrepancy may cause confusion and make it difficult for the student to calculate the total cost of education.
+Students are often left baffled by the process of calculating the university tuition fees to plan their study abroad finances.
+On navigating the study abroad university websites, you may observe that different universities present their tuition fees using varying parameters, for instance, cost per semester, cost per credit, cost per year, etc. This discrepancy may cause confusion and make it difficult for the student to calculate the total cost of abroad education.

 Let us explore the different calculation parameters through a deconstructed example of University A and University B.

 University A has outlined the cost per semester at USD$18,000 (9-12 credits) amounting to a cost of USD$36,000 per year.

 University B has specified the cost per semester at USD$27,000 (12+ credits) amounting to USD$54,000 per year.

 The critical error students make at this juncture is to simply multiply the cost per year by 2 (assuming a two-year course) to arrive at the cumulative tuition fee amount.
 Using this erroneous method, the tuition fee would be USD$72,000 and USD$108,000 for University A and University B, respectively.

 However, it is crucial to understand that the total cost can be accurately calculated using the cost per credit as your primary unit of calculation.

 For instance, assuming that University A is rigid in its requirement of 3 courses (i.e. 9 credits) per semester for 4 semesters, then the cost is fixed per semester and it is easy to calculate.
 Cost per credit is simply cost per semester divided by number of credits per semester i.e. 18000/9 = USD$2000 per credit making the total tuition fee cost at USD$72,000 (cost per credit multiplied by total number of credits).